gbhorwood/Gander/README.md

 ```

 ## Writing your own client
-Gander's primary functionality is storing data about requests and providing an api to report on that data; the client is a convenience tool.

 If you wish to create your own client, OpenApi documentation on the Gander api is located in the `swagger/` directory of the package.